60 species are

 woodland in the whole northern Australia, including Cape York peninsula

 Water Dragon Eastern

 water dragon is another beautiful dragon, with a cross banded

 pattern, black eye stripes and spines along the neck and back.
-It is

 one of the most common dragon lizards to see, found in the rainforests